tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 In Split Mode, the provider is not the origin server for private domains.
 Rather, the DNS records for private domains point to the provider, and the provider's server relays the connection back to the origin server, who terminates the TLS connection with the client.
+Importantly, service provider does not have access to the plaintext of the connection.

 In the remainder of this document, we will refer to the ECH-service provider as the "client-facing server" and to the TLS terminator as the "backend server".